Jimmer Fredette: Senior year

 On March 11, 2011, Fredette broke BYU's career scoring record, previously held by Danny Ainge, in the semifinals of the Mountain West Conference Championship Tournament.
 He set the school's single-game scoring record with a career-high 52-point game against New Mexico, to whom BYU had lost twice in the regular season.
 He also set BYU's record for most points in one half by scoring 33 points in the first half of the game.
 Fredette and number 12-ranked BYU were unable to hold off an aggressive 5th-ranked San Diego State team in the Mountain West Conference championship game, and lost, 72–54.

 On March 17, 2011, Fredette led 3rd-seeded BYU's scoring in the first round of the NCAA tournament with 32 points, leading the Cougars to a 74–66 victory over 14th-seeded Wofford, and for the second consecutive year BYU advanced to the second round of the NCAA tournament.

 On March 19, 2011, Fredette again led BYU's scoring with 34 points as they defeated 11th-seeded Gonzaga, 89–67, and advanced to the third round of the NCAA Tournament (Sweet Sixteen) for the first time since 1981, falling to the Florida Gators (in overtime) in a rematch of the game from the previous year.

 He was picked to the First-Team All-America by Fox Sports.

-For his senior year performance, Fredette was unanimously named the 2011 national player of the year, being so named by the Associated Press, Basketball Times, CBSSports.com, the National Association of Basketball Coaches, SI.com, Athlon Sports, and Sporting News.
+For his senior year performance, Fredette was selected as the Mountain West Conference Male Athlete of the Year, and unanimously named the 2011 national player of the year, being so named by the Associated Press, Basketball Times, CBSSports.com, the National Association of Basketball Coaches, SI.com, Athlon Sports, and Sporting News.
 He was also awarded the 2011 Best Male College Athlete ESPY Award.

 After BYU's nationally televised game against San Diego State in which Fredette scored 43 points, the media attention around him became significant.
 Fredette gained "pop culture lore", and his name became a verb—opponents on whom he scored many points were considered "Jimmered".
-His image appeared in on one of the regional covers for Sports Illustrated for the 2011 NCAA tournament preview issue.
+His image appeared on one of the regional covers for Sports Illustrated for the 2011 NCAA tournament preview issue.